olebole/irafdoc/doc/onedspec.specwcs.rst

   IRAF tasks to modify.
 However, if one wants modify them directly some tasks which may be used are <b>hedit</b>, <b>hfix</b>, <b>wcsedit</b>,
   <b>wcsreset</b>, <b>specshift</b>, <b>dopcor</b>, and <b>sapertures</b>.
 The
-  first two are useful for the simple keywords, the two  <tt>"wcs"</tt> tasks are useful for the linear ndspec and equispec formats, the next two are for the common cases of shifting the coordinate zero point or applying a doppler correction, and the last one is the one to use for the more complex
+  first two are useful for the simple keywords, the two  <span style="font-family: monospace;">"wcs"</span> tasks are useful for the linear ndspec and equispec formats, the next two are for the common cases of shifting the coordinate zero point or applying a doppler correction, and the last one is the one to use for the more complex